-Is Catalan food the best in the world?
+Is Catalan Food the Best in the World?

 On first appearance it looks like we are off for an afternoon’s sailing.
 I grab my deck shoes and prepare to tack and jibe.
 But an hour into our catamaran trip around Cap de Creus, on the Eastern coast of Catalonia, we dock in a sheltered cove.
 A bottle of chilled white wine appears and a chef pops out from a hatch, with a second chef close behind.
 I thought that only happened in movies about lottery winners.
-But as seabirds flock around a trawler further out into the bay, (How very Eric Cantona!) these guys cook up a magnificent paella.
+But as seabirds flock around a trawler further out into the bay, these guys cook up a magnificent paella.
 Just like that.
 Because that’s what they do here.

 We eat and drink.
 And eat more, basking in the sunshine.
-The crew and our guides talk quietly and reverently amongst themselves, casting their eyes up to the rock ahead every few moments.
+The crew and our guides talk quietly and reverently among themselves, casting their eyes up to the rock ahead every few moments.
 What is it about that rock?
 It’s as though they are expecting an apparition?

-The modern messiah
+The modern messiah – Ferran Adrias

 A few years ago and that might have been the case.
 Because behind that rock, in the protected bay of Cala Montjoi, a man hailed as the most imaginative chef on the planet once performed miracles with food on a nightly basis.
 His experiments with molecular gastronomy changed haute cuisine all around the world.
 Ferran Adrià became to food what Diego Maradona was to football.
 The hand of god.